farosaves/faro/notes/Ideas.md

-If I launch on producthunt or HN i can link to it on my page / chrome listing, to show it's fresh Or how do I approach freshness at all?
+If I launch on producthunt or HN i can link to it on my page / chrome listing?
 ##### on webstore
 write that it's being actively developed, appeared 6th May, can check when last update was